Shaker Kitchen from DeVOL

-I chose to quiz Karen about grey as I personally really like the use of this colour in interiors, but I know that it is quite a controversial colour as some people find it quite depressing.
+I chose to quiz Karen about grey interiors as I personally really like the use of grey in interiors.
+However, I know that it is quite a controversial colour as some people find it quite depressing.
 It was in fact an article in the Guardian entitled ‘Why has everything gone grey?’ that prompted me to ask Karen for her expert opinion on what the Guardian referred to as the “drabbest colour in the pallette”.

 Grey is a colour that is most often associated with industrial environments.
 How does this affect our perception of the colour?